about-rlc-main-art

 Opened in Fall 2009 was the the 20,000-square-feet Coal Mine Training Center.
 It includes operational coal mining equipment and a mock mine with movable walls and other components.
 The following year, the adjacent Mine Rescue and Fire Training Facility was completed.

-In Fall 2011, the Science & Computer Center was added to the Murphy-Wall Pinckneyville Campus, allowing students to earn a complete associate degree in many disciplines there without the need to travel to the Ina campus.
+In Fall 2011, the Science & Computer Center was added to the Murphy-Wall Pinckneyville Campus, allowing students to earn a complete associate degree in some disciplines there without the need to travel to the Ina campus.

 Historical Texts